Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

-By Kapree2010 from Victoria, BC
+By tanya from Victoria, BC

 How do I get black permanent marker off the walls?

-By Bridget from Scottsville, KY
+By bridget from Scottsville, KY

-Mr Clean Magic Eraser Gets Permanent Marker off items.
-Hopefully your walls are painted with at least a Semi-Gloss Good Luck!
+Mr. Clean Magic Eraser gets permanent marker off items.
+Hopefully your walls are painted with at least a Semi-Gloss.
+Good Luck!